-Everything you need to know about visiting Dubai in October 2020
+Everything you need to know about visiting Dubai in October

 Is October a good time to visit Dubai?
 Weather in October

-The start of the month is still extremely hot in Dubai and you should expect temperatures in excess of 40°C/104°F, but by month-end, the humidity starts to drop and the air temperature cools significantly giving way to bearable outside heat during the day.
+The start of the month is still extremely hot in Dubai, and you should expect temperatures in excess of 40°C/104°F. However, by month-end, the humidity starts to drop, and the air temperature cools significantly, giving way to bearable outside heat during the day.

-Dubai Special Events October 2020
+Dubai Special Events October 2023

-Suggested Dubai activities in October
+Suggested Dubai Activities in October

-- If it’s getting too hot outside in the peak of the day, make sure you head into the Lost Chambers aquarium, the largest in the UAE – save by buying a combo ticket!
+- If it’s getting too hot outside at the peak of the day, make sure you head into the Lost Chambers aquarium, the largest in the UAE – save by buying a combo ticket!

 Top Tip: If you stay at Atlantis the Palm then your hotel stay will include your entry to Aquaventure!

 Top Tip: Guest staying at any of the Jumeriah Hotels can get tickets to Wild Wadi Water Park, attached to Jumeirah Beach Hotel

 - Explore around Souk Madinat Jumeirah.
 This modern take on an old souk (market) always has something happening!
 It is mostly indoors, so it’s great to tackle when it’s still too hot outside.
 Enjoy cooling off at the latest instalment, “Theatre of Digital Art“, or take an Abra ride through the canals.
 This is a great place to stock up on your Dubai souvenirs, albeit pricier than the traditional markets in Deira.